csantanapr/openshift-bootcamp/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 securitycontextconstraints.security.openshift.io/cassandra-scc-user99 added to: ["system:serviceaccount:user99-lab10-scc:default"]
 ```

-Now that the new SCC is in place, we should now see a cassandra pod starting up
+Now that the new SCC is in place, we should now see a cassandra pod starting up.

 ```
 $ oc get pods